futtta/wp-youtube-lyte/readme.txt

 }
 `

-= Any bugs/ issues should I know about? =
+= Any other issues should I know about? =
 * Although the widget is available in (very) small sizes, these do not display that great and might, in the near future, be disabled by YouTube as their Terms of Service state that the smallest available embedded player is 200X200 pixels.
 Use the deprecated smaller sizes at your own risk.
 * Having the same YouTube-video on one page can cause WP YouTube Lyte to malfunction (as the YouTube id is used as the div's id in the DOM, and DOM id's are supposed to be unique)
-* When using the Firefox plugin Karma Blocker, the [video isn't visible when clicking "play", with a warning message being shown instead](http://blog.futtta.be/?p=7584).
-This is expected behavior and should be solved by tweaking Karma Blocker's configuration.
-* The translations have not been updated entirely for version 1.2.0 and later.
-Help with translations is high on my wish-list, [contact me if you are interested to help](http://blog.futtta.be/contact)!

 = I found a bug/ I would like a feature to be added! = Just tell me, I like the feedback!
 Use the [Contact-page on my blog](http://blog.futtta.be/contact/), [leave a comment in a post about wp-youtube-lyte](http://blog.futtta.be/tag/wp-youtube-lyte/) or [create a new topic on the wordpress.org forum](http://wordpress.org/tags/wp-youtube-lyte?forum_id=10#postform).